FabioChiodini/AWSDockermachine/README.md

 noip
 Docker-machine

-It could also optionally (set flag=1)  install go in the AMI
+It could also optionally (set the appropriate flag=1)  install go in the AMI

 Please run "sudo yum install -y git" in the AMI BEFORE launching